MissouriMRR/IARC-2019/flight/devices/scripts/README.md

 echo 'export PYTHONPATH="${PYTHONPATH}:$(pwd)"' >> ~/.bashrc
 source ~/.bashrc
 ```
-Now you should be able to run
+Now you should be able to run the following import successfully in your system's Python 3.6 interpreter
 ```Python
 import mrrdt_pyrealsense
 ```
-in your Python 3.6 interpreter!
+If no errors popped up at anytime during the install, you should be good to go!

 ### Known Issues
 If you get an error analagous to